Bachelor of Arts Completion Program

 Admission Standards for International Students

 In addition to meeting all University of Denver admission requirements, non-native speakers of English must present proof of English proficiency.
-The University requires a minimum score for the Test of English as a Foreign Language (TOEFL) of 88 (Internet-based), 570 (paper based) or 230 (computer based) or an overall band score of at least 6.5 on the International English Language Testing System (IELTS) with at least a 6.0 in each individual band.
+The University requires a minimum score of 80 iBT (Internet-based) on the Test of English as a Foreign Language (TOEFL) with at least 18 on all subscores or a score of 6.5 with no band scores below 5.5 on the International English Language Testing System (IELTS), or a minimum grade of C on the Cambridge Certificate in Advanced English (CAE).
+During the COVID-19 pandemic a Duolingo English Test score of 105 or higher can be considered in lieu of these scores.
+For more information regarding English Proficiency, please visit: www.du.edu/apply/admission/apply/international/proficiency.html.